TheOnlyBeardedBeast/mobx-react-ts-todo/README.md

 }
 ```

+The `@computed` decorator enables us to access data from one or multiple observable properties, the computed values are recalculated if one of the observables used inside the computed property changes.

-We are using the `sortedTodoItems` getter, which is a `computed` property, to render our items, this getter returns the `_todoItems` observable property ordered by the todo items ids.
+We are using the `sortedTodoItems` getter, which is a `computed` property, to render our items, this getter returns the `todoItems` observable property ordered by the todo items ids.
 Computed properties are recalculated when any of the tracked observable inside their definition changes.

 If you write anything that should track the changes of the source data use it inside the `observer` HoC.